tgb20/tgb20.github.io/flappytaffy/index.md

 ![alt text](https://orange.haus/flappytaffy/appicon.png "Picture of Flappy Taffy Icon")

 ## About
 I made this game using [Unity](https://unity3d.com) for some friends in my homeschool group.
-I eventually released it on the Play Store, but took it down after a year or so.
+I eventually released it on the Play Store but took it down after a year or so.
 You could play Flappy Bird as members of the group and it was just meant as a fun game for them.

 You can download the APK file for the app [here](https://drive.google.com/file/d/17krTXW_QsiZfqCkKP1CsOCLbdtfuNGB9/view?usp=sharing).